nimhar/WinC/README.md

 ## Instructions

-For running the app on your computer you must have Java enviroment. it can be found in here: https://www.oracle.com/java/technologies/javase-jre8-downloads.html
+For running the app on your computer you must have Java environment. it can be found in here: https://www.oracle.com/java/technologies/javase-jre8-downloads.html

-If you already have an enviroment:
+If you already have an environment on your computer:

 Download the files and store them at the same folders as the repository is arranged (the code is not neccesery), and run Winc.jar.